RealKinetic/locust_k8s/Blog_part_2.md

 Now we're going to get ready to deploy our nodes.
 This is where we start to interact with Kubernetes more directly via [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/).
 We will be using some simple kubectl commands in this guide.
 I highly recommend you dig through the documentation to see what all is available.
 There are many commands for updating or inspecting services.
 Here is a [kubectl cheat sheet](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/) for some of the most common commands.

 Now let's deploy some pods.
+First let's get our [credentials setup](https://cloud.google.com/sdk/gcloud/reference/container/clusters/get-credentials) for working with the cluster.

+    $ gcloud container clusters get-credentials locust-cluster

-First we need to ensure our `kubectl` command is pointing at our cluster.
+Then we need to ensure our `kubectl` command is pointing at our cluster.
 If you run the following command you should see a list of contexts:

     $ kubectl config get-clusters